elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-role-do-enzymes-play-in-biochemical-reactions.md

 url: /learn/education-studies/questions/what-role-do-enzymes-play-in-biochemical-reactions
 score: -1.0
 related_article1:
-    id: 166207
+    id: 166208
-    title: What are the differences between macronutrients and micronutrients in human nutrition?
+    title: >-
+        Describe the process of absorption in the digestive system.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-differences-between-macronutrients-and-micronutrients-in-human-nutrition
+    url: /learn/education-studies/questions/describe-the-process-of-absorption-in-the-digestive-system
 related_article2:
+    id: 166185
+    title: >-
+        What is the structure of a cell membrane and its function in cellular biology?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-structure-of-a-cell-membrane-and-its-function-in-cellular-biology
+related_article3:
     id: 166204
+    title: >-
-    title: How do phylogenetic trees help in understanding evolutionary relationships?
+        How do phylogenetic trees help in understanding evolutionary relationships?
     subject: Education Studies
     url: /learn/education-studies/questions/how-do-phylogenetic-trees-help-in-understanding-evolutionary-relationships
-related_article3:
-    id: 166206
-    title: How do structural adaptations enhance an organism's survival in its environment?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-do-structural-adaptations-enhance-an-organisms-survival-in-its-environment
 related_article4:
-    id: 166203
+    id: 166190
-    title: What is the significance of taxonomy in organism classification?
+    title: >-
+        Describe the structure of DNA and its role in genetic inheritance.
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-taxonomy-in-organism-classification
+    url: /learn/education-studies/questions/describe-the-structure-of-dna-and-its-role-in-genetic-inheritance
 related_article5:
-    id: 166189
+    id: 166212
-    title: How do red blood cells and white blood cells differ in structure and function?
+    title: >-
+        How is blood circulation regulated in the cardiovascular system?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-red-blood-cells-and-white-blood-cells-differ-in-structure-and-function
+    url: /learn/education-studies/questions/how-is-blood-circulation-regulated-in-the-cardiovascular-system
 ---

 &nbsp;